hideack/pivot-table-creator/README.md

 # Pivot-table-creator

-This script generates a pivot table from a CSV file, with support for additional columns, row totals, and command line options.
+This script generates a pivot table from a CSV file.
+It supports additional columns, row totals, weekly and monthly totals, and offers various command line options.
 It is designed for large datasets and is memory-efficient.

 ## Usage